 Ingredients

-- 2 tablespoon white miso or chickpea miso for soy-free
+- 2 tablespoons white miso or miso of choice

 Instructions

-- Let the butter comes to room temperature.
+- Allow butter to soften at room temperature.

-- In a small bowl, mix the butter and miso with a fork until well combined.
+- Place the softened butter in a small bowl with the miso paste.
+Mix together with a fork until well combined.